 1. Expense Incurrence: Employees incur business-related expenses and keep receipts or other supporting documentation.

-2. Expense Claim Form: Employees complete a paper-based or online expense claim form (viz., Google form), providing details such as the date, description, and amount of each expense.
-Employees attach the supporting documentation, such as receipts or invoices, to the expense claim form.
+2. Expense Claim Form: Employees fill out a form, either on paper or online (like a Google form), where they provide details such as the date, description, and amount of each expense.
+They also attach any supporting documents, like receipts or invoices, to the form.

-3. Review and Approval: The completed expense claim form and supporting documentation are submitted to the appropriate department or supervisor for review and approval through email.
-This step ensures that the expenses comply with the organization’s policies and guidelines.
+3. Review and Approval: The completed expense claim form and supporting documents are sent to the right department or supervisor by email for review and approval.
+This step makes sure the expenses follow the organization’s policy and guidelines.

 4. Finance Department Approval: Approved expense claims are forwarded to the finance department for further processing.
-This includes verifying the expenses, calculating the reimbursement amount, and allocating the expenses to the appropriate accounts manually.
+This involves checking the expenses, calculating how much needs to be reimbursed, and manually assigning the expenses to the correct accounts.

 5. Reimbursement Processing: After verifying and processing the expenditure, the finance department initiates the payment to the employee, either by direct deposit or by sending a reimbursement check.

-While this process can be effective, it can also be time-consuming and prone to errors.
-Many organizations are now turning to automated expense management systems to streamline the process and reduce administrative burden.
+This process can work well, but it can also take a lot of time and lead to mistakes.
+Many companies are now using automated expense management systems to make the process faster and reduce the workload.

 Pitfalls of Manual Expense Claim Process